andresreibel/srtGenerator/README.md

 You can use quotes for paths with special characters:

 ```
-python video_to_srt.py '/path/to/your/video with #special characters.mp4' output_name --language en --target-language es
+python video_to_srt.py '/path/to/your/video with #special characters.mp4' output_name --target-language es
 ```

 #### Custom Output Directory

 ```
-python video_to_srt.py video.mp4 output_name --language en --target-language es --output-dir /path/to/custom/directory
+python video_to_srt.py video.mp4 output_name --target-language es --output-dir /path/to/custom/directory
 ```

 ## Handling Mixed Language Content

-When working with audio that contains multiple languages:
+The tool now automatically detects the language of the audio content.
+For mixed language content:

-1. **Identify the primary language** in your audio content
+1. The tool will automatically detect the dominant language
-2. Specify this as the `--language` parameter (or select it in the interactive menu)
+2. Choose your desired `--target-language` for the output subtitles
-3. Choose your desired `--target-language` for the output subtitles
+3. All content will be translated to the target language

-This approach ensures that Whisper will treat all speech as if it were in the specified source language, resulting in consistent transcription without language switching in the output.
+This approach ensures consistent translation without language switching in the output.

-Example for mixed English/Spanish audio where English is dominant:
+Example for mixed language audio:

 ```
-python video_to_srt.py mixed_audio.mp4 output_name --language en --target-language es
+python video_to_srt.py mixed_audio.mp4 output_name --target-language es
 ```

 ## How It Works